-Understanding Your Money is a self-paced online course for high school students.
-This course offers an introduction to fundamental economic concepts, investing, and basic money management to help you make smarter financial decisions.
-In addition to online video lessons delivered by Wharton faculty, the course includes links to related readings, activities and glossary terms, as well as quizzes to test students on what you have learned.
+Understanding Your Money is a self-paced online program for high school students.
+Offering an introduction to fundamental economic concepts, including investing and basic money management skills, this program is designed to help students make smarter financial decisions.
+In addition to online video lessons delivered by Wharton faculty, the program also includes related readings, activities, glossary terms, and quizzes to test learning.

-Students will access the course on the Wharton Online learning platform.
-The course is on-demand and self-paced, so you can move through the material as your schedule allows.
-Understanding Your Money has no application process or prerequisites; students can simply click the Enroll Now button and start learning.
+Students in Understanding Your Money will access the program on the Wharton Online learning platform.
+The program is on-demand and self-paced, so you can move through the material as your schedule allows.

 - Enhance your understanding of money-management concepts

 - Engage at your own pace with the convenience of online learning and flexible start dates

 - Earn a Wharton Global Youth Program certificate of completion to document your learning

 Upon completion of this program, students will be able to